 Co-sponsors: | Rep. Vanna Howard (D), Sen. Michael D. Brady (D), Sen. Jake Oliveira (D), Rep. Jim Hawkins (D), Rep. Mike Connolly (D), Sen. Ryan Fattman (R), Sen. James B. Eldridge (D), Rep. Susannah M. Whipps (I), Sen. Dylan Fernandes (D), Sen. Julian A. Cyr (D), Sen. Paul W. Mark (D), Rep. John Barrett (D), Sen. Pavel Payano (D) | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Overview: | The proposed Massachusetts bill aims to enhance funding and support for rural school districts, those experiencing declining enrollment, and special education programs.
-It categorizes a "rural school district" and introduces a Rural Schools Aid Fund to allocate resources for districts with low student density and below-average income levels.
-Additionally, it establishes a Declining Enrollment Fund to assist districts facing significant student population decreases over the past two decades.
-To ensure effective implementation, the bill mandates annual reports and evaluations to assess the adequacy of funding and recommend necessary adjustments.
-In terms of special education, the bill offers 100% reimbursement for instructional and transportation costs that surpass pre-approved thresholds.
-It promotes the development of a specialized workforce by funding alternative licensure pathways for paraprofessionals and current teachers seeking special education credentials.
-A legislative commission is formed to review and propose a more predictable and equitable financing system that caters to the varied needs of students with disabilities.
-The bill also addresses school district regionalization and transportation.
-It creates the School District Regionalization Grant Fund to facilitate the merger of services and supports the formation of superintendent unions where regionalization is unfeasible.
-To encourage regional district formation, it provides transitional aid and covers temporary staff salaries during the initial setup period.
+Overview: | This bill concerns funding and support for rural school districts, those experiencing declining enrollment, and special education programs.
+The bill creates a Rural Schools Aid Fund to allocate resources for districts with low student density and below-average income levels, and a Declining Enrollment Fund to assist districts facing significant student population decreases over the past two decades.
+The bill also provides full reimbursement for instructional and transportation costs for special education students that surpass pre-approved thresholds.
+The bill includes support for the development of a specialized workforce by funding alternative licensure pathways for paraprofessionals and current teachers seeking special education credentials.
+The bill also creates the School District Regionalization Grant Fund to facilitate the merger of services and supports the formation of superintendent unions where regionalization is unfeasible.
+The bill also supports transitional aid and covers temporary staff salaries during the initial setup period for regional districts.
 Provisions are included for full reimbursement of specific transportation costs in rural districts, along with the establishment of the Non-Resident Pupil Transportation Fund.
-Collaborative efforts with state initiatives aim to secure federal reimbursement for transporting children in foster care.
-Lastly, the bill stipulates that at least three members of the board of elementary and secondary education must reside in selected western counties of Massachusetts, ensuring geographic and demographic representation across the state.
+Also, the bill stipulates that at least three members of the Board of Elementary and Secondary Education must reside in western counties of Massachusetts.
 This overview was generated by AI and may contain errors.
 Please verify for accuracy. |

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||